 Ciárán was born July of 2007, and is a very sweet boy, but also a loose canon.
 We used to joke that August was “all boy” and the problem was Déla was too.
 Then Ciárán came along and showed us we what “all boy” really was.

-Xavier brings up the rear in May of 2010.
-He has the most dramatic birth story of them all.
+Xavier born in May of 2010 has the most dramatic birth story of them all.
+He is currently in “Pre-K” and is unphased by his smaller stature in relation to his siblings.

 Putting up with all of this is my wife, Laura. if she wants you to know about herself, she’ll tell you.
 She’s not online and likes it that way.